-Optional Redemption of 2014 Notes.
-The 2014 Notes maturing on or before June 15, 2024 are not subject to optional redemption.
-The 2014 Notes maturing on or after June 15, 2025 will be subject to redemption on any date prior to their stated maturity dates on and after June 15, 2024 at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.
+Optional Redemption of 2019 Notes.
+Each maturity of the 2019 Notes will be subject to redemption on and after the June 15 immediately preceding the applicable maturity date at the option of the Commonwealth from any monies legally available therefor, in whole or in part at any time, by lot, at 100% of the principal amount thereof, plus accrued interest to the redemption date.

 Notice of Redemption.
-The Commonwealth shall provide the Trustee with written notice of its election to redeem the 2014 Notes and the Trustee shall give notice of redemption to the owners of the applicable 2014 Notes not less than 30 days prior to the date fixed for redemption.
-So long as the book-entry-only system remains in effect for such 2014 Notes, notices of redemption will be sent by the Trustee only to DTC or its nominee.
-Any failure on the part of DTC, any DTC participant or any nominee of a beneficial owner of any such 2014 Note (having received notice from a DTC participant or otherwise) to notify the beneficial owner so affected, shall not affect the validity of the redemption.
+The Commonwealth shall provide the Trustee with written notice of its election to redeem the 2019 Notes and the Trustee shall give notice of redemption to the owners of the applicable 2019 Notes not less than 30 days prior to the date fixed for redemption.
+So long as the book-entry-only system remains in effect for such 2019 Notes, notices of redemption will be sent by the Trustee only to DTC or its nominee.
+Any failure on the part of DTC, any DTC participant or any nominee of a beneficial owner of any such 2019 Note (having received notice from a DTC participant or otherwise) to notify the beneficial owner so affected, shall not affect the validity of the redemption.
 A notice of redemption may state (i) that it is conditioned upon the deposit of monies in an amount equal to the amount necessary to effect the redemption not later than the redemption date, or (ii) that the Commonwealth may rescind such notice at any time prior to the scheduled redemption date if the Commonwealth delivers a notice thereof to the Noteholders.
 The redemption notice shall be of no effect if such monies are not so deposited or if the notice is rescinded, and the failure of the Commonwealth to make funds available in whole or in part on or before the redemption date shall not then constitute a default under the Trust Agreement.

-On the specified redemption date, all 2014 Notes called for redemption shall cease to bear interest, provided the Commonwealth has monies on hand to pay such redemption in full.
+On the specified redemption date, all 2019 Notes called for redemption shall cease to bear interest, provided the Commonwealth has monies on hand to pay such redemption in full.

 Selection for Redemption.
-In the event that less than all of any maturity of any 2014 Note is to be redeemed, and so long as the book-entry-only system remains in effect for such 2014 Notes, the particular 2014 Notes or portion of any such 2014 Notes of a particular maturity to be redeemed will be selected by DTC by lot.
-If the book-entry-only system no longer remains in effect for the 2014 Notes, selection for redemption of less than all of any one maturity of the 2014 Notes will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
-For purposes of selection by lot within a maturity, each \$5,000 of principal amount of a 2014 Note will be considered a separate 2014 Note.
+In the event that less than all of any maturity of any 2019 Note is to be redeemed, and so long as the book-entry-only system remains in effect for such 2019 Notes, the particular 2019 Notes or portion of any such 2019 Notes of a particular maturity to be redeemed will be selected by DTC by lot.
+If the book-entry-only system no longer remains in effect for the 2019 Notes, selection for redemption of less than all of any one maturity of the 2019 Notes will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
+For purposes of selection by lot within a maturity, each \$5,000 of principal amount of a 2019 Note will be considered a separate 2019 Note.